teamforus/forus-frontend/.github/pull_request_template.md

 ## Changes description*
-*if final solution differs with issue description
+*if final solution differs with issue description or developer wants to give info for QA and put attention on any test scenarios

 ## Developers checklist
 - [ ] Design is consistant - this change is same as other similar features in a platform